warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 ### CCM Accounts

+By default,
+accounts created on [`cloudant.com`](https://cloudant.com/) do not use the CCM.
 As the CCM is made available on Cloudant clusters, you will be able to create an account directly that specifies use of the CCM and your chosen tier.

-Alternatively,
-you can migrate an existing Cloudant account to the CCM.
-If you do not yet have a Cloudant account, create one by going to the [Cloudant Signup page](https://cloudant.com/sign-up/) and choosing any Shared cluster.

-When you have a Cloudant account, request that the account be moved to a CCM tiered plan by opening a ticket with [Cloudant Support email](mailto:support@cloudant.com).

-Tiered plans are enabled one per Cloudant account.
-They apply only to accounts created on [cloudant.com](https://cloudant.com/) and not [Bluemix](https://console.ng.bluemix.net/registration/).

-If you already have a Cloudant account on Bluemix, it will not be using the CCM tiered plans.
+If you already have a Cloudant account on [Bluemix](https://console.ng.bluemix.net/registration/), that is an account created before CCM was made available, the account is not using the CCM tiered plans.
-To create a Bluemix account with a CCM tiered plan, create a new account on [Bluemix](https://console.ng.bluemix.net/registration/), then replicate your data from the old Bluemix account into the new Bluemix account.
+To create a Bluemix account with a CCM tiered plan, create a new account on Bluemix, then replicate your data from the old Bluemix account into the new Bluemix account.

-Once your account is using CCM, the chosen tier can be adjusted on a monthly basis.
+Once your account is using CCM, plan changes can be made at any time during the month.
+However,
+for any given hour,
+you are charged at the rate of the highest priced plan used during that hour.
+Also,
-There is normally a slight delay between the opening of plan change request, and the fulfillment of the provisioned throughput capacity.
+there is normally a slight delay between the opening of plan change request, and the fulfillment of the provisioned throughput capacity.